 Roast Properties Dialog

 Under the Roast Properties, you can input many parameters for your current batch and you can choose a prior roast profile to run in the background.
 What you enter here may end up as part of the Summary dialog box which can be printed for your labels.
 There is a tab called Setup which contains basic information including the Organzation Name, Operator Name, Machine Model and Size, Heating Method and Drum Speed.
 Fill this out first.

 When you enter the coffee bean name under Title, it shows up on the graph.
-The idea is that “Title” is actual the product title which some people use for other things.
-That product title gets combined with the batch number to be rendered as title on the profile.
+The idea is that “Title” is actual the product title, but some people use the title for other things.
+That product title gets combined with the batch number to be rendered as a title on the profile.
 The beans you use can be specified in the beans field.
 So for example you have a product called Holiday Roast and in the bean field you enter the three types of beans you used.
 The items in the red box are for Artisan.Plus users.

 If you press +, your current roast profile gets saved (up to 25 entries).
 Here it is assumed, that you re-roast your “product” several times.
 Thus the product name together with the charge size is added to the Recent Roasts menu.
 That menu is available as dropdown in the Roast Properties dialog next to the + and also as menu item under

 New.
 Hold down the Alt or Option key as well to save the output such as the roasted weight.
 If you select one of those Recent Roasts from the

 New menu, the saved Roast Properties are re-entered and profile placed in the background, and then the roast is started.
 This is a quick way to start a re-roast of a product.
 You can also select one of the Recent Roast items in the Roast Properties dropdown to have the saved roast properties entered and the associated profile placed in the background.
 Check the Show Always box if you want the Title to show while you are recording a roast.
 Read Recent Roast Properties for the details on using the + feature.